 My grandfather and I shared two connections: food and music.
 The matzoh ball soup at the restaurant around the corner.
 Frank Sinatra.
 Cocoa puffs served with chocolate milk.
 Glenn Miller Orchestra.
-Real goulash.
+Real goulash and occasionally chicken paprikash.
 Which never, he insisted, never contained tomatoes and was always served over the lightest spaetzle.

 Rate this Recipe